Copper Red Glaze Magic: Proven Recipes for Pottery Perfection

 • Historical Significance

 Copper red glazes hold a renowned position amongst all glazes.
 It can be dated back to the ancient East Asian pottery traditions.
 It is seen in the entire Tenmoku and Sang de boeuf styles of the Ming Dynasty.
 People who are into these designs often collect and try to mimic the effects of such pieces in their work.
 CmengAo Colorful Tenmokus Tea Cup is a perfect collectible for those interested in the copper red glazes from ancient times.
-It comes out of the kiln with a different fiery effect every time so that you will have a unique design.
+It comes out of the kiln with a different fiery effect every time, so you will have a unique design.
 Copper red glazes hold expert craftsmanship and only the finest artistic talents.

 Proven Recipes for Copper Red Glazes